How to mine Bitcoin: A beginner’s guide to mine BTC

 Mining through an established pool is strongly advised, as you will be able to generate constant returns by pooling your hardware with others.
 While your device may not always find the correct hash to create a block, your mining contribution will still be rewarded.

 In addition to the financial risk of not turning a profit, there are technical risks involved in managing high-power devices such as ASICs.
 Proper ventilation is required to avoid the mining equipment burning out components due to overheating.
 The entirety of the miner’s electricity consumption is dissipated into its environment as heat, and one ASIC is likely to be the single-most powerful appliance in your home or office.

 That also means you need to carefully consider the limits of your electrical grid when Bitcoin mining.
 Your home’s electricity network is rated up to a maximum level of power, and each socket has its own rating too.
 Exceeding those limits could easily result in either frequent outages or electrical fires.
 Consult an expert to determine whether your electrical setup is safe for mining.

 Regular maintenance against dust and other environmental factors is also required to keep the mining devices healthy.
 While failures are relatively rare, ASICs can go out of commission earlier than expected without proper maintenance.

-While single ASICs may fail, the largest threat to their profitability is them becoming obsolete.
+While single ASICs may fail, the largest threat to their profitability is the prospect that they may become obsolete.
 More efficient miners will eventually crowd out older devices.